cern-eos/eos/doc/diopside/manual/using.rst

 To really have read-only access to the  contents of SquashFS images, clients have to install the package **cern-eos-autofs-squashfs**.

-All functionality of the SqashFS CLI is displays using the help option:
+All functionality of the SquashFS CLI is displayed using the help option:

 .. code-block:: bash